6 things to know before you take a pregnancy test

 Coffee’s going to have to wait a second!
 Levels of hCG will be strongest with first morning urine — more concentrated urine guarantees a more accurate test.
 Your test will still be valid if it’s the afternoon or you’ve already had water, but first morning urine will result in a stronger results line.
 The stronger the line, the more accurate the test results.

-Wait a few days after your first pregnancy test to take your second.
+Wait a few days after your first pregnancy test to take another.

 If you take away anything from this post, it should be that taking a test too early can be misleading.
 The longer you wait, the more accurate the results.
 To avoid false negatives or faint results lines, always hang onto that second test to take a few days later.